 - The Tudor Dynasty (Bid Zine), Martin Tudor.
 Available from the TAFF administrator(s).

 - New Routes in America, Peter Roberts's at-last-completed 1977 trip report – now running to 30,000 words, with copious cartoons and five new concluding chapters written in 1999 – was published in December 1999; A4 softbound, 32pp small print plus covers, prelims and binder.
 Currently OUT OF PRINT.
-Much of the report can be read on this site: the full copyedited text and higher-quality illustrations will appear here when David Langford has the time.
+But see Free Ebooks page.

 - The Moffat House Abroad, Len & June Moffatt's 1973 trip report.
 Available in the USA from the TAFF administrator(s).

 - TAFF Tales, Ken Bulmer's 1955 trip report, was finally published as a single volume in 1998.
+17,000 words.
 Currently OUT OF PRINT.
-A version it can be read on this site: the copyedited text and higher-quality illustrations will appear here when David Langford has the time.
+But see Free Ebooks page.

 Announcements & Updates